hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yep.
 Hooray!

 [15:52:02](#JdbTK4QBxi12SWdcolS_tmBn8ugp89R4FzLtrQse7jQ) <planetsizecpu (Jose Luis)>:
-I tested my game and run as normal Ì†ºÌæâ
+I tested my game and run as normal üéâ

 [16:56:27](#i-eyhSXoL3znJ1KbvuzZTeTqmoD_hTvW2aPHr0qiiQY) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 @rebred that would be wonderful but rPi pico has 264kB RAM and just running Red on my machine takes more than 1,5MB.
 What could be run there is Red/System compiled programs.
 R/S supports ARM, I'm not sure what exactly are the differences between ARMv6 and ARMv6M used by Cortex-M0+, I expect something is missing but I'm no expert.
 I'm going to get